 - Versus Arthritis funded fellows.

 The Academy’s Mentoring programme is currently only open to these groups, thanks to the funding we receive from multiple partner organisations.
-Many universities already have internal mentoring programmes, and we strongly encourage you to make the most of your existing professional to find career support.
+Many universities already have internal mentoring programmes, and we strongly encourage you to make the most of your existing professional networks to find career support.

 All researchers are welcome to attend many of the Academy’s Career Development events, which feature inspiring talks from Fellows of the Academy and other more senior researchers, networking opportunities and the chance to enhance the ‘soft skills’ that support your research activity.